How We Began

 The next three months will be an interesting time for our family.
 Frankly, it makes me nervous thinking that Eugene will no longer be in the classroom.
 There will be no more IEP meetings to attend and no school buses to pick him up.

-Eugene and our family know that this is a start of the next stage of journey.
+Eugene and our family know that this is the start of the next stage of his journey.
 However, this time, Eugene will be the captain of the ship, steering us toward that goal of independence and community inclusion.
-This time, I am not crying; I will take a deep breath to prepare myself for another thrilling sea of possibilities and opportunities.
+This time, I will not cry; I will take a deep breath to prepare myself for another thrilling sea of possibilities and opportunities.